tomrobin-teschner/dotify/README.md

 ## Example

 now let's consider a small but real life example.
-Suppose we have the following file that we want to put through the
+Suppose we have the following file that we want to put through dotify:
-parser:

 ```
 [1/4] Compiling src/foo.cpp